How AVM Confidence Scoring Works

 For the full breakdown including property type, price band, and regional segmentation, see our accuracy page or download the accuracy report PDF.

-How lenders use confidence tiers
+How lenders use confidence bands

 Accept AVM-only

-Desktop review or second AVM
+Desktop review or second opinion

 The valuation is useful but warrants additional checking.
 The lender may commission a desktop review, request a second AVM for comparison, or accept with adjusted LTV caps.